Need to talk? Call 1800 882 436.

 Key facts

-• Obstetric violence includes any act by a healthcare worker that causes harm to someone who is pregnant or giving birth or has recently given birth.
+• Obstetric violence includes any act that causes harm during your labour and birth.

-• If you experience obstetric violence, you might feel shamed, ignored, disrespected, helpless or violated.
+• If you experience obstetric violence, you can make a complaint.

 What is obstetric violence?

-Obstetric violence includes any act that causes harm in the context of pregnancy care.
-It is a type of violence against females and a violation of human rights.
+Obstetric violence includes abuse or mistreatment during labour and birth.
+It's a type of gender-based violence and a violation of your human rights.

 What does obstetric violence look like?